Paula's Body Shop

 Life is difficult, too often resulting in people who become entirely selfish or selfless.
 This leads to societal imbalance like we see, now.

-Despite life's difficulties, though, we can each choose to want to be a good and useful member of society, caring about both ourselves and each other - as members of the human race - with a good-natured attitude.
+Despite life's difficulties, though, we can each choose to want to be a good and useful member of society, caring about both ourselves AND each other - as members of the human race - with a good-natured attitude.
 The key is to never give up, at least not for long.

 Relationship Trauma Resources